 Interest only – with an interest only mortgage you only pay the interest on the amount borrowed, so the sum you owe does not change for the life of the mortgage.
 It is your responsibility on maturity to repay the capital owing.

-KFI – this stands for key facts illustration and it requires all lenders to set out the details of all associated rates and fees for a mortgage product in the same format to enable customers to easily compare products.
+ESIS – this stands for European Standardised Information Sheet and it requires all lenders to set out the details of all associated rates and fees for a mortgage product in the same format to enable customers to easily compare products.

 Legal costs – these are the fees you pay to a solicitor when you take out a mortgage.